NoobeLoper/laravel-boilerplate/README.md

 Laravel Boilerplate provides you with a massive head start on any size web application.
 Out of the box it has features like a backend built on CoreUI with Spatie/Permission authorization.
 It has a frontend scaffold built on Bootstrap 4.
 Other features such as Two Factor Authentication, User/Role management, searchable/sortable tables built on my [Laravel Livewire tables plugin](https://github.com/rappasoft/laravel-livewire-tables), user impersonation, timezone support, multi-lingual support with 20+ built in languages, demo mode, and much more.

 ### Install
-Composer Install
+-Composer Install
-npm install && npm run dev
+-npm install && npm run dev

 ### Issues